Frequently Asked Questions

 Yes!
 Well, according to The National Grid.

 The highest peak of demand the National Grid has seen in recent years was way back in 2002.
-Since then, because energy efficiency improvements and increased numbers of solar panels, demand has actually fallen by around 16%.
+Since then, because of huge energy efficiency improvements across almost all home appliances from lightbulbs to fridge freezers and washing machines, plus increased numbers of solar panels, demand has actually fallen by around 16%.
 The National Grid states:

 Even if the impossible happened and we all switched to EVs overnight, we think demand would only increase by around 10 per cent.
 So we’d still be using less power as a nation than we did in 2002 and this is well within the range of manageable load fluctuation.